LDMX-Software/ldmx-sw/README.md

 The *ldmx-sw* github repository contains a C++ software framework for the proposed [Light Dark Matter Experiment (LDMX)](https://confluence.slac.stanford.edu/display/MME/Light+Dark+Matter+Experiment) based at [SLAC](https://slac.stanford.edu).

-Currently it includes the following modules:

-- [Event](https://github.com/LDMXAnalysis/ldmx-sw/tree/master/Event) - Event model classes and ROOT IO implementation
-- [SimApplication](https://github.com/LDMXAnalysis/ldmx-sw/tree/master/SimApplication) - Geant4 simulation application with GDML input and ROOT output
-- [Detectors](https://github.com/LDMXAnalysis/ldmx-sw/tree/master/Detectors) - GDML detector data files
-- [DetDescr](https://github.com/LDMXAnalysis/ldmx-sw/tree/master/DetDescr) - Detector description utilities including detector ID encoding and decoding
-- [SimPlugins](https://github.com/LDMXAnalysis/ldmx-sw/tree/master/SimPlugins) - Sim plugin framework providing dynamically loaded user action hooks in Geant4

-The primary program created from building this framework is a simulation application which reads a [GDML](http://gdml.web.cern.ch/GDML/) detector description and writes out a [ROOT](https://root.cern.ch) file containing the simulated hits and particles.
+The `ldmx-sim` simulation application can read a [GDML](http://gdml.web.cern.ch/GDML/) detector description and write out [ROOT](https://root.cern.ch) files containing the simulated hits and particles.
 The output file can be loaded into the ROOT environment for analysis.

+There is also an `ldmx-app` program that can run analysis jobs using Python for the configuration file.

 ## Prerequisites